trvedata/move-op/README.md

 There are two papers in the `paper` directory:

-* *A highly-available move operation for replicated trees and distributed filesystems* is in `paper/move-op.tex`
+* *A highly-available move operation for replicated trees* is in `paper/move-op.tex`
 * *Moving elements in list CRDTs* is in `paper/list-move.tex`

 To build PDFs of the papers with LaTeX: